Learn when to post on Instagram for optimal engagement! Updated November 2019.

 8:00- 9:00 a.m. is a good time.
 People are having coffee and “checking in.”

 11:00-12:30 is a good time.
 People are having lunch, taking a break and peeking at their social media.
 Fewer posting and more peeking, that means a little less competition.

 6:00-9:00 p.m. is a great time.
-People are finished with the tasks of the day, and this is the best time to catch the majority of people checking their Instagram.
+People are starting to relax and finish with the tasks of the day.
+This is the best time to catch the majority of people checking their Instagram.

 Time Zones Are Important to Consider

-These times are based on Central Time Zone and are general.
+The optimal posting times I mentioned in this post are based on Central Time Zone.
 So, if you are on the East Coast, generally speaking your “version” of these peak times will be later end, West Coast a bit earlier.
 It also depends on when you usually post.

 What Days Are Best?